scotthomas27/wavemaker-docs/index.md

 ### Grid planner

-The Grid planner allows you to create a grid of color-coded, tagged and labelled notes that may assist you with planning out the events in your novel.
+The Grid planner allows you to create a grid of color-coded, tagged and labelled entries that may assist you with planning out the events in your novel.
-This tool is connected to the Writer tool; your timeline events can be imported into the Writer as separate pages.
+The axes of the grid are entirely arbitrary, they can be whatever you need them to be (the passage of time, or different sub-plots).

 ### Mindmaps

 The Mindmap tool helps you visualize how the various concepts in your novel connect with each other.

-This tool is not connected to any other.

 ### Snowflakes

 ### Timelines

+This tool is connected to the Writer tool; your timeline events can be imported into the Writer as separate pages.

 ### Cards